Oh no! We may not fully support the browser or device software you are using !

-The IRS uses Form 668-W to levy an individual’s wages, salary (including fees, bonuses, commissions, and similar items), and other income.
-This form is also used to levy pension and retirement income.
-Many employers and tax professionals refer to Form 668-W as the “W-2 levy or garnishment” because it normally attaches to continuous payments like wages.
+The IRS uses Form 668-W to levy your wages, salary (including fees, bonuses, commissions, and similar items), and other income.
+The IRS also uses this form to levy pension and retirement income.
+Many employers and tax professionals refer to Form 668-W as the “W-2 levy or garnishment,” because it normally attaches to continuous payments like wages.

 Bank and accounts receivable levies: Form 668-A

-Self-employed and the continuous levy
+Self-employed people and the continuous levy

-There is often confusion when self-employed people receive Form 668-W (levy on wages, salaries, and other income) as opposed to Form 668-A (levy of third parties).
-When Form 668-W is issued to an employer, the levy on their employee is continuous until the tax is paid, or the levy is released.
+There is often confusion when self-employed people receive Form 668-W (levy on wages, salaries, and other income), as opposed to Form 668-A (levy of third parties).
+When the IRS issues Form 668-W to an employer, the levy on their employee is continuous until the employee’s tax bill is paid or the levy is released.

 Treasury Regulation 301.6331-1(b)(1) vaguely addresses this issue and is quoted directly below:

 Continuing effect of levy on salary and wages.
 A levy on salary or wages has continuous effect from the time the levy originally is made until the levy is released pursuant to section 6343.
 For this purpose, the term salary or wages includes compensation for services paid in the form of fees, commissions, bonuses, and similar items.
 The levy attaches to both salary or wages earned but not yet paid at the time of the levy, advances on salary or wages made subsequent to the date of the levy, and salary or wages earned and becoming payable subsequent to the date of the levy, until the levy is released pursuant to section 6343.
 In general, salaries or wages that are the subject of a continuing levy and are not exempt from levy under section 6334(a)(8) or (9), are to be paid to the district director, the service center director, or the compliance center director (director) on the same date the payor would otherwise pay over the money to the taxpayer.
 For example, if an individual normally is paid on the Wednesday following the close of each work week, a levy made upon his or her employer on any Monday would apply to both wages due for the prior work week and wages for succeeding work weeks as such wages become payable.
 In such a case, the levy would be satisfied if, on the first Wednesday after the levy and on each Wednesday thereafter until the employer receives a notice of release from levy described in section 6343, the employer pays over to the director wages that would otherwise be paid to the employee on such Wednesday (less any exempt amount pursuant to section 6334).

 What if the independent contractor looks like an employee?

 The IRS may not always consider whether the amounts owed are fixed and determinable and looks to the nature of the payments.
 If the payments look regular and routine, the IRS may conclude that the contractors receive fixed and determinable payments–like an employee–and issue a continuous levy.
 The IRS often issues notices of continuous levies against service providers (appraisers, real estate agents, truck drivers) believing they are receiving regular payments.

 There are many examples of this type of activity where there is not a clear line between payments that look like those of an employee being treated as an independent contractor.
-In these cases, a reasonable person may side with the IRS and apply the continuous levy to what seems to be routine, continuous payments made to the contractor.
+In these cases, a reasonable person may side with the IRS and apply the continuous levy to what seem to be routine, continuous payments made to the contractor.